Banner Health

 • Flu testing (testing for influenza): In some instances, your provider may request a test to figure out which type of flu virus you have.

-What are the different kinds of flu tests?
+What are the different types of flu tests?

-• Other lab tests include RT-PCR and viral culture tests.
-These tests are sent to a laboratory.
-You can expect results within several hours or a few days.
+• RT-PCR and viral culture tests: Sent to a lab, with results in several hours or a few days.

-The accuracy of the flu test depends on the type of test and the flu strain that is going around.
+Flu test accuracy depends on the type of test and the circulating flu strain:

 What should I do if I test positive for the flu?